 A cash flow plan is a crucial financial document for any construction project.
 It goes hand-in-hand with the project budget to determine how and when you'll spend on expenses.

 A cash flow plan gives you the gift of foresight.
-For each project stage, you'll know which personnel, equipment, and materials you'll need to pay for and how that schedule jives with payment dates.
+For each construction project stage, you'll know which personnel, equipment, and materials you'll need to pay for and how that payment schedule jives with payment dates.

 For example, your project schedule will reveal the need to pay for assessments, consultants, and equipment rental deposits early on in the project.
-By laying it out on a calendar, you can see what deposit amount you'll need to charge to fund construction activities until the next payment is due.
+By laying it out on a calendar, you can see what deposit amount you'll need to charge to fund construction activities until the next progress payment is due.

 Why you need a cash flow management plan